ykskb/phrag/README.md

 REST APIs generated from DB Schema

-This library reads DB schema from a running DB (or config) → creates routes & handlers → registers them at app initialization time of [Integrant](https://github.com/weavejester/integrant) (thus without run-time overhead).
+This library reads DB schema (from a running DB or config) → creates routes & handlers → registers them at an app initialization time of [Integrant](https://github.com/weavejester/integrant)... thus without any run-time overhead!

 ### Schema to REST Endpoints

 ![Image of Yaktocat](./docs/images/db-rest-apis.png)

-Currently supported logic is as the diagram above: tables are classified to be either `Root` or `N-to-N` and `1-to-N` relationships between tables are identified (yellow tags).
+As shown in the diagram above, tables are classified to be either `Root` type or `N-to-N` type and `1-to-N` relationships between tables are identified (yellow tags).
 Using those attributes identified, corresponding routes are created with handlers (green boxes).

 ### Logic for Identifying Table & Relations